 Dive Level: all divers must have precious night diving experience and a minimum of 50 logged dives.
 There is a maximum of four divers per trip.

 One of the great natural spectacles and normally invisible to all but a few this is the wild fish run, when the cold current turns off South Africa’s Eastern Cape Province and sweeps north, driving before it the sardines that have been breeding in vast numbers off the Aghules Banks and followed by every hungry predator in the sea.

-Every year, in June or July, to a greater or lesser extent, the giant schools of sardines, in shoals kilometers long, densely packed with silver fish, move north to Kei River just north of Port Alfred in KwaiZulu Natal.
-This massive food source brings in the fastest, biggest predators, Copper or Bronze Whaler sharks in huge numbers along with Ragged Tooth, Blacktip, Dusky, Tiger and Zambezi (Bull) and Great White sharks.
-There are also dolphins and orcas and bryde’s, humpback and minke whales.
+Every year, in June or July, to a greater or lesser extent, the giant schools of sardines, in shoals kilometers long, densely packed with silverfish, move north to Kei River just north of Port Alfred in KwaZulu Natal.
+This massive food source brings in the fastest, biggest predators, Copper or Bronze Whaler sharks in huge numbers along with with Ragged Tooth, Blacktip, Dusky, Tiger and Zambezi (Bull) and Great White sharks.
+There are also dolphins and orcas and Bryde’s, humpback and minke whales.
 It is an all you can eat sardine buffet and the feeding is from above as well as below as the sea birds take their fill.
-On this dive trip based on the coast of Pondoland at Mbotyi River Lodge you hunt the shoals from a semi inflatable, aiming to get you in as close to the fish as possible.
+On this dive trip based on the coast of Pondoland at Mbotyi River Lodge, you hunt the shoals from a semi inflatable, aiming to get you in as close to the fish as possible.